Dashboard

 | Question | When dataset is Answers | The template question whose answers are analyzed.
 The list narrows to numeric or non-numeric questions depending on the measure. |

 | Group by | Bar, Pie, and Table | The dimension to split results by, for example site or template.
-Bar can also use None for a single series. |
+Bar can also use None for a single series.
+On Durations and Group entries widgets, picking a group clears the time bucket (the two do not combine). |

 | Time bucket | Line and Bar | The granularity of the time axis: day, week, month, or quarter.
-Bar can also use None for a single value. |
+Bar can also use None for a single value.
+On Durations and Group entries widgets, picking a bucket clears the group. |

 | Items | List only | How many records to show: 5, 6, 10, or 20. |